kakairesteven/Mak2023-2024/README.md

 # Data Analysis.

-This repository covers exploratory data analysis with Python.
+This repository covers exploratory data analysis of a university admission of the academic year 2022-2023.

 It achieves the following;
 <li>Data Cleaning</li>